 What is Safeguarding?

 Safeguarding means protecting an adult or child’s right to live in safety, free from abuse and neglect.
-At whg, the safety of our customers remains our first priority and we want to make you aware of where you can go for help and advice if you have any concerns about a potential safeguarding issue.
+At whg, the safety of our customers remains our first priority and we want to make you aware of where you can go for help and advice if you have any concerns about a possible safeguarding problem in your community.

 Abuse and neglect can take on many forms.
 This includes: